Wafelack/orion/DOCS.md

 ```scheme
 (λ (x) (+ x 1))
 ```
-Currying also applies in Orion, you can define a multiple arguments lambda too, with the following syntax:
+Currying also applies in Orion, you can def a multiple arguments lambda too, with the following syntax:
 ```scheme
 (λ (x y) (+ x y))
 ```